SamuelCarriles/fhir-pogs/README.md

 > *A separate table is generated for each different resource type.
 This ensures that resources of the same type are stored together in the same table.*

 ## ⚗️Tests
-To run all tests start the container defined in `docker-compose.yml` first, and after execute the test:
+To run all tests, first start the container defined in `docker-compose.yml` and after execute the test:
 ```bash
 docker compose up -d
 clojure -M:test